bleutzinn/grav-plugin-editable-simplemde/README.md

 ## To Do

-- [ ] Turn the editor toolbar into an affix style toolbar so it stays in view when editing longer texts.
-Help is required!
+- [ ] Make the editor toolbar sticky so it stays in view when editing longer texts.
+See this [Proof of Concept](https://codepen.io/bleutzinn/pen/KmNWmp) but help is required to make it work with Grav!